 BE IT RESOLVED by the Council of the County of Maui:

-That pursuant to Maui County Code Section 3.44.015(D), the Leases are hereby authorized; and

-2. That the Mayor and the Director of Finance or their authorized representatives may execute the Leases; and
+- 1. That pursuant to Maui County Code Section 3.44.015(D), the Lease, is hereby authorized; and - 2.
+That the Mayor and the Director of Finance or their authorized representatives may execute the Lease; and